 Kerry is close to my heart.
 As a child, we always holidayed in the beautiful Kingdom of Ireland.
 Rugged and wild Atlantic Coast, pristine beaches, and complete wilderness as far as the eye can see.
 It’s a stunning part of Ireland, my home country, and well worth a visit if you are touring the South West.
-From the adorable locals, to lively pubs with traditional music, and dramatic landscapes, to child-friendly activities, Kerry will most certainly spark your love affair with the green isle!
+From the adorable locals, to lively pubs with traditional music, and dramatic landscapes, to child-friendly activities, Ring of Kerry will most certainly spark your love affair with the green isle!
 As Ireland goes, Kerry is quite a big county.
 It can take up to two hours to drive from one peninsula to the next in this one county alone.
 We visited the Ring of Kerry on a multi-generational family trip this summer.

 We stayed at the fabulous Ardmore Lodge for five days, rented through Sykes Holiday Cottages.
 Our time exploring the area was truly amazing.
 Especially all of the untouched, less popular and unknown gems.
 Having a local host through Sykes Holiday Cottages was amazingly helpful.
 He gave us lots of top tips and insider information.
 Here is what we got up to during our five day trip.